dowjones/suppress-error/README.md

 # Suppress Error [![Build Status](https://secure.travis-ci.org/areusjs/suppress-error.png)](http://travis-ci.org/areusjs/suppress-error) [![NPM version](https://badge.fury.io/js/suppress-error.svg)](http://badge.fury.io/js/suppress-error)

-This library wraps a function, suppresses node-style errors, and surfaces them in the value.
+This library wraps a function, suppresses node-style errors and surfaces them in the value.
 This is useful when you're working with `async` and need the entire `map` (or all tasks in `parallel`) not to fail because of failure in one.